SatsToGo-Devs/frontend-SatsToGo/README.md

+# SATS to GO! - MVP Overview

+SATS to GO!, a platform designed to reward punctuality with satoshis in the context of event attendance.
+Users can log in, engage with the event, and earn satoshis as a reward for early attendance.

+## Development Scope for MVP

+- **No Event CRUD Operations**: There is no need to create, read, update, or delete events for the MVP phase, simplifying the development process.
+- **Universal Event Eligibility**: All users are considered eligible to attend the featured event without any administrative requirements.
+- **LNURL-auth**: Users will log in using LNURL-auth for secure access.
+- **LNURL-withdraw**: Users will withdraw rewards via LNURL-withdraw, directly to their wallets.

 # LN Service Integration Guide

 This guide details the flows for LNURL-auth and LNURL-withdraw, enabling users to authenticate with their Lightning Network wallets and withdraw satoshis from our service.